 A Primer on Emerging Tobacco Products

-E-Cigarettes (also called electronic cigarettes, vape pen, e-hookah, hookah pen)
+E-Cigarettes (also called e-cigs, electronic cigarettes, vapes, vaporizers, vape pens, hookah pens, e-hookah, electronic pipes, and e-pipes)

-E-cigarettes are tobacco products that allow a user to inhale an aerosol containing nicotine and other substances.
+E-cigarettes and other electronic nicotine delivery systems (ENDS) are tobacco products that allow a user to inhale an aerosol containing nicotine and other substances.
+They are not FDA-approved quit-smoking devices.

-E-cigarettes are not an FDA-approved quit smoking device.
-E-cigarettes also have not been proven to be a safe alternative to other forms of tobacco.
+These products have not been proven to be safe alternatives to other forms of tobacco.
 They are, however, attractive to youth, including those who have never smoked cigarettes or other tobacco products.
 Research shows that e-cigarettes are rapidly gaining popularity among youths, tripling among middle and high school students in just one year.

-While the long-term impact of using e-cigarettes — or of secondhand exposure to e-cigarettes — is unknown at this point, current concerns include poisoning risk and reduced lung function.
 There are also safety concerns, as some of these devices have exploded and caused injury or fires.
 Some consumers have sued for injuries and damages sustained when their e-cigarettes exploded.
+If you have had problems with e-cigarettes, vape products, or other electronic nicotine delivery systems, tell the FDA.

 Smokeless Tobacco (also called chewing tobacco, spit tobacco, snuff, snus)